 - The Speaker in the Lok Sabha or the Chairman in the Rajya Sabha may allot two sittings in a week on which such matters may be taken up for discussion.

-The Minister-in-charge responds at the end of the discussion.
-There is no voting in Short Duration Discussion.
+- The Minister-in-charge responds at the end of the discussion.
+There is no voting in the Short Duration Discussion.

 - A cut motion is moved to reduce the amount of a demand made by a ministry during the discussion on Demand For Grants.